FAQs for Applicants

 You should start looking about 30 days before you need to move.
-Many of Ernst & Haas’ advertised properties are still occupied while others are vacant.
-While we usually can’t hold a vacant property for long periods of time, we can take applications on occupied properties.
+While we usually can’t hold a vacant property for long periods of time without a deposit, we can take applications on occupied properties.

 How do I see inside a property that I’m interested in?

 Choose a few properties in your area and price range.
 Then drive by and take a look at them.
 Do not attempt to enter a vacant property.
 Once you have narrowed down your choices, call our office and we will arrange for you to view the interior.

 Can I make arrangements with the current resident to view a property?

 No. While we may be able to show you the property while the current occupant is still living there, we will contact the existing resident and make arrangements directly with them to schedule a viewing for you.

 How long are your leases?